Weltool W4 PRO

 Batteries & Charging

-For testing, I used a flat top, non-protected 21700 battery, and that works fine.
-Both ends use a spring, so that gives you extra room to use different lengths of batteries.
+I used a flat-top, non-protected 21700 battery for testing, which works fine.
+Both ends use a spring, giving you extra room to use different lengths of batteries.
 Weltool will include a Weltool UB21-50 battery with their W4 PRO.
-That is a 21700 type battery, with 5,000 mAh capacity and USB-C charging port.
+That is a 21700-type battery with a 5,000 mAh capacity and USB-C charging port.
 The charging cable is likely to be included as well.

 Mine didn’t include a battery, so I took the following section from the older W4 review:

-The specs on the battery say: 5V 2.0A, and I could only get up to 1.5A.
-I upgraded my USB charger, in order to read higher numbers, but I couldn’t get past 1.5A on this battery.
+The specs on the battery say 5V 2.0A, and I could only get up to 1.5A.
+I upgraded my USB charger to read higher numbers, but I couldn’t get past 1.5A on this battery.
 So I would say it charges at max 1.5A.
 This means that charging takes about 3+hours.

 Performance test